django-stars/frontend-docs/docs/api/sendingRequests.md

 ### ~~paramsSerializer~~

-Is function that will convert `params` Object to query string.
-You can setup default paramsSerializer while creating an [instance](/frontend-docs/docs/api/api_instance#paramsserializer).
+It is a function that will convert `params` Object to query string.
+You can set up default paramsSerializer while creating an [instance](/frontend-docs/docs/api/api_instance#paramsserializer).
 And use specific paramsSerializer for particular request.

 ### ~~method~~